akshaybbagi/hello-world/README.md

 I am a student at University of Washington.

-I am a Graduate student at the Department AOf Mechanical Engineering.
+I am a Graduate student at the Department Of Mechanical Engineering.